Meet the lovely MFS team!

 Polly Orr-Ewing Tutor

 After completing a degree in music at Manchester University Polly spent many years living and working in Spain where she was involved in the founding of three music schools in villages where music education was scarce.
-During this time, she performed with various chamber ensembles and orchestras, alongside teaching commitments.
+During this time, she performed with various chamber ensembles and orchestras, alongside family and teaching commitments.

 Bonnie Schwarz Tutor